beelleau/notif/README.md

 # notif.el
-notif is a quick, configurable note creation system to help you organize your notes in GNU Emacs.
+notif is a quick, configurable note creation system to help you create notes in GNU Emacs.

 `notif.el` depends on the Emacs extension `yasnippet`, found in the ELPA repository.
 You can read more about YASnippet [here](https://joaotavora.github.io/yasnippet).

-It uses Emacs' org-mode (other options may be available in the future).
+It uses Emacs' org-mode for note files.

 ## Installation
 To install notif, please follow these instructions.

 Clone this repository:
 ``` sh